My top Summer reads – book review

-Today’s post is all about my top summer reads because, I don’t know about you but I only ever tend to read books on recommendation, either from friends, family or even social media.
-The very few times I’ve picked out a book for myself from a shop it’s been dreadful and there’s nothing worse than hoping for a book to get better and it never does…
+Today’s post is all about my top summer reads.
+I don’t know about you but, I only ever tend to read books on recommendation.
+Either from friends, family or even social media.
+The very few times I’ve picked out a book for myself from a shop it’s been dreadful.
+There’s nothing worse than hoping for a book to get better and it never does…

-The first trio of books are the bestsellers from Sarah Knight; The Life -Changing Magic of Not Giving a F**k, Get Your Sh!t Together and You Do You.
+The first trio of books I would recommend for a summer read are the bestsellers from Sarah Knight; The Life -Changing Magic of Not Giving a F**k*, Get Your Sh!t Together* and You Do You*.
 I’m sure you have all heard of these books or maybe have even read them already!
-Although admittedly self help books seem a bit wet to me, sometimes it is nice just to read or hear something motivational, uplifting and go getting, especially when you may feel a bit confused or lost yourself.
-I do have one of these books in hardback however, the other two I did actually download on audible to listen to on my daily commutes in London and they were great!
-They made the time pass so much faster and even had me smiling and giggling in places, definitely something needed for the miserable morning commute.
+Although admittedly self help books seem a bit wet to me.
+Sometimes it is nice just to read or hear something motivational, uplifting and go getting.
+Especially when you may feel a bit confused or lost yourself.
+I do have one of these books in hardback.
+However, the other two I did actually download on audible to listen to on my daily commutes in London and they were great!
+They made the time pass so much faster and even had me smiling and giggling in places.
+Definitely something needed for the miserable morning commute.

-These next two are still self help books but more psychology and factual based, the one on the left How to Be Human by Ruby Wax is a lot less intense and scientific.
-She discusses, in her witty humour, numerous topics such as: thoughts, emotions, relationships and mindfulness while also referring back to a monk and a neuroscientist.
-Whereas, the one on the right Happy by Derren Brown sometimes feels like you need to have a degree to understand what he’s on about, (and I did AS Psychology, haha) it’s also not a very light read, it requires a lot of focus but, it’s very interesting nonetheless.
+These next two are still self help books but more psychology and factual based.
+How to Be Human* by Ruby Wax is a lot less intense and scientific.
+She discusses in her witty humour, numerous topics such as: thoughts, emotions, relationships and mindfulness while also referring back to a monk and a neuroscientist.
+Whereas Happy* by Derren Brown sometimes feels like you need to have a degree to understand what he’s on about (and I did AS Psychology, haha.)
+It’s also not a very light read, it requires a lot of focus.
+However, it’s very interesting nonetheless.

 Now moving onto what I think my favourite genre is, fantasy.
-For me fantasy books are the best books to read to completely relax, I love getting lost in another world and completely escaping.
-Pictured below is The Queen of the Tearling trilogy by Erika Johansen and I actually found out about this trilogy from a review Emma Watson gave of it in a magazine, what magazine that was I cannot remember… Of what I remember she described it as Hunger Games meets Game of Thrones and she’s kind of right, I would say it’s not so gory or horror as that, there are moments but not very many.
-I would say it is a young adult type of book but at 22 I’m fine with that, haha.
+For me fantasy books are the best books for a summer read as I find them oddly relaxing.
+I love getting lost in another world and completely escaping.
+The Queen of the Tearling* trilogy by Erika Johansen I actually found out about from a review Emma Watson gave in a magazine.
+Emma described it as Hunger Games* meets Game of Thrones* and she’s kind of right.
+I would say it’s not so gory or horror as that, there are moments but not very many.
+I would say it is a young adult type of book but, at 22 I’m fine with that, haha.
 I’ve also heard Warner Bros are planning on making it into a film and Emma Watson may be playing the lead?
 Should be really interesting to see the adaptation.

-And finally, the new purchase that inspired this post is the Cornwall: Weekend Journal by Weekend Journals.
+Finally, the new purchase that inspired this post is the Cornwall: Weekend Journal* by Weekend Journals.
 It is such a visually beautiful book packed with amazing places and things to do in Cornwall.
-The places in it aren’t your typical tourist spots such as the Eden Project or St Michael’s Mount you can find in any tourist leaflet but, real little Cornish gems, a lot of them I have never heard of and I now want to explore myself.
-I also love that this journal as it is supporting local businesses, they also have currently another journal on Provence.
+The places in it aren’t your typical tourist spots such as the Eden Project or St Michael’s Mount you can find in any tourist leaflet.
+But, real little Cornish gems, a lot of them I have never heard of and I now want to explore myself.
+I also love that this journal as it is supporting local businesses.
 If you’re visiting Cornwall or are a local like me, I would definitely check it out as you may find something new.